tkdguy/landing/src/pages/docs/custom-games.md

 On T6 and T5 most players should be able to invite people out of the box.
 In case it doesn't work you will have to take extra steps just like before.
 On T4 and IW5 you may need to take extra steps to be able to join your friends.

+If you don't know what these code names refer to you can take a look at the [engine explanations doc](https://plutonium.pw/docs/engine-explanations/).

 </Alert>